mat-griffin/jamf-mcp/README.md

 Enter you username and password in the chat! - This is **clear text** so this is why I say be prepared to change delete the account after testing.

+Enter in the chat box your details:

     jamf_readonly_account
     my_jamf_password

-Cursor will response similar to
+Cursor will respond similar to:
 *"OK.
 I will use the credentials you provided to get the management counts from Jamf Pro."*

-On each use of the MCP query you may need to click the blue **Run Too**l to proceed.
+On each use of the MCP query you may need to click the blue **Run Tool** to proceed.
 To stop this ensure *Cursor Enable Auto Run Mode* is ticked in *Settings > Features*

-Cursor should respond with something like.
+Cursor should respond with something like:

-*According to Jamf Pro:
+> *According to Jamf Pro:
-There are 2000 managed computers.
+> There are 2000 managed computers.
-There are 155 unmanaged computers.
+> There are 155 unmanaged computers.
-The total number of computers is 2155.*
+> The total number of computers is 2155.*

 Try another query like:
-*"List 5 managed computers."*
+***"List 5 managed computers."***

 Cursor should respond with something like:

-*Here are the details:
+>    Here are the details:
-ID: 3983
+>     ID: 3983
-ID: 3209
+>     ID: 3209
-ID: 7309
+>     ID: 7309
-ID: 2440
+>     ID: 2440
-ID: 2950*
+>     ID: 2950

 Now ask:
-*"Show me details of 3983."* (enter your choice of ID from the results you got)
+***"Show me details of 3983."*** *(enter your choice of ID from the results you got)*

 You should get detailed information like this *(some items have be changed in the example below)*.

-Okay, here are the details for the computer with ID 3983:
+> Okay, here are the details for the computer with ID 3983:
+>

-*General Information:
+> General Information:
-Name: C02XXXXX
+> Name: C02XXXXX
-Platform: Mac
+> Platform: Mac
-Last Contact Time: 2025-04-03T13:49:34.784Z
+> Last Contact Time: 2025-04-03T13:49:34.784Z
-Last Enrolled Date: 2024-07-09T11:07:14.769Z Enrollment Method: Standard User
+> Last Enrolled Date: 2024-07-09T11:07:14.769Z
+> Enrollment Method: Standard User
-Site: None
+> Site: None
-Hardware:
+> Hardware:
-Model: MacBook Pro (16-inch, 2019)
+> Model: MacBook Pro (16-inch, 2019)
-Model Identifier: MacBookPro16,1
+> Model Identifier: MacBookPro16,1
-Serial Number: C02XXXXX (Note: This was listed as "Unknown" in the previous list view, but is present here)
+> Serial Number: C02XXXXX
-Processor: Unknown (Speed: 2400 MHz, 8 Cores)
+> Processor: Unknown (Speed: 2400 MHz, 8 Cores)
-Memory: 32 GB
+> Memory: 32 GB
-MAC Address: 5C:XXXXX
+> MAC Address: 5C:XXXXX
-Operating System:
-Name: macOS
-Version: 15.3.2
+> Operating System: Name: macOS Version: 15.3.2
-Build: 24D81
+> Build: 24D81
-FileVault 2 Status: BOOT_ENCRYPTED
+> FileVault 2 Status: BOOT_ENCRYPTED
-Security:
-Gatekeeper Status: APP_STORE_AND_IDENTIFIED_DEVELOPERS
+> Gatekeeper Status: APP_STORE_AND_IDENTIFIED_DEVELOPERS
-Xprotect Version: 5292
+> Xprotect Version: 5292
-Storage:
-Device: disk0 (APPLE SSD AP0512N)
+> Storage: Device: disk0 (APPLE SSD AP0512N)
-Size: ~500 GB
+> Size: ~500 GB Partitions:
-Partitions: Includes Macintosh HD (Boot), VM, Data, Update, Preboot (various encryption states and usage percentages)
+> Includes Macintosh HD (Boot), VM, Data, Update, Preboot (various encryption states and usage percentages)
-User:
-Username: bob
+> User: bob
-Real Name: bob smith
+> Username: bob smith
-Email: bob.smith@somewhere.com
+> Email: bob.smith@somewhere.com
-Position: User*
+> Position: User

 Cursor may also respond with suggestions.

 ## Connection Tools